ENTHYMEME

 The Logic of Port-Royal defines the enthymeme as:

-A syllogism perfect in the mind, but imperfect in the expression, since one of the propositions is suppressed as too clear and too well known, and as being easily supplied by the mind of those to whom we speak.
+A syllogism that is perfect in the mind, but imperfect in the expression, because one of the propositions is suppressed as too clear and too well known, and as being easily supplied by the minds of those to whom we speak.
 (Arnauld, Nicole, [1662], p.
-224)
+224).

-No enthymeme is conclusive, save in virtue of a proposition understood, which, consequently, has to be in the mind though it be not expressed.
+No enthymeme is conclusive, except in virtue of an understood proposition, which, consequently, has to be in the mind though it be not expressed.
 (Id., p.
-207)
+207).

 If any of these propositions is a familiar fact, there is no need even to mention it; the hearer adds it himself.
-Thus, to show that Dorieus has been victor in a contest for which the price is a crown, it is enough to say ‘For he has been victor in the Olympic games’, without adding ‘And in the Olympic games the prize is a crown’, a fact which everybody knows.
+Thus, to show that Dorieus has won a contest for which the prize is a crown, it is enough to say ‘For he has won the Olympic games,’ without adding ‘And in the Olympic games the prize is a crown’, a fact that everyone knows.
 (Rhet., I, 2, 1357a15; RR, p.
 113).

-In the Aristotelian systematic, the proof is obtained by inference, whether scientific (logical), dialectical, or rhetorical.
-Aristotle considers that there are two kinds of scientific inferences, syllogistic deduction and induction.
-In rhetoric, scientific inference is replaced by “rhetorical inference” or enthymeme, the requirements of rhetorical discourse not being compatible with the exercise of scientific inference:
+In the Aristotelian system, the proof is obtained by inference, whether it is scientific (logical), dialectical, or rhetorical.
+For Aristotle, there are two types of scientific inference, syllogistic deduction and induction.
+In rhetoric, scientific inference is replaced by “rhetorical inference” or enthymeme, since the requirements of rhetorical discourse are incompatible with the exercise of scientific inference:

 I call the enthymeme a rhetorical syllogism, and the example the rhetorical induction.
 (Rhet., I, 2, 1356b5, RR, p.
 109)